ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

 Setting up Turtlesim - how-to
 =============================

-The beginner ROS tutorials use Turtlesim, a simple simulator, to demonstrate core concepts without any real hardware.
+Turtlesim is a simple simulator to demonstrate core concepts without any hardware.
-This article walks you through installing Turtlesim along with the rqt GUI, then helps you run a short exercise to get hands-on experience with the basics.
+This article walks you through installation of Turtlesim and the rqt GUI.
+A short exercise provides you with basic experience with these tools.

-**Area: ROS-tutorials | Content-type: how-to | Experience: beginner**
+**Area: Framework | Content-type: how-to | Experience: beginner**

 .. contents:: Contents
    :depth: 3